YamenAjjour/yamenajjour.github.io/_pages/about.md

 1. Identifying argumentative questions
 2. Genre-robust argument unit segmentation and topic bias in argument corpora
-3. Identifying and visualizing frames in Argumentation
+3. Identifying and visualizing frames in argumentation